rodriigovieira/mongo-app/README.md

 This is a simple todo-app without any UI made following the REST API standard.

+There's a live version of the application at https://mongo-start-project.herokuapp.com/.
+If you prefer to install it locally, follow the Installation instructions.
+Otherwise, go straigth to the Usage section.

 # Installation

 First, make sure you have node installed on your machine.